What makes us different?

 After meeting with the child on one or more occasions, the Child Consultant meets with the parents and the FDR Practitioner.
 This is called a child-inclusive session.
 The Child Consultant provides feedback and recommendations which are then used as a guide and reference throughout the FDR process.
 The Child Consultant will also convey any key messages to the parents that their child would like them to know.
 Sometimes it is useful for the child to have further sessions with the Child Consultant to provide emotional support to them during this transition time.

 Child-inclusive FDR provides parents with an opportunity to understand what life looks like from their child’s perspective and allows their child’s voice to be heard.
 It is designed to enhance collaboration between parents and keep the child’s best interests at the forefront of discussions and decision-making.
 Child-inclusive FDR can also help separated parents to develop cooperative parenting strategies for the future.

 Our focus is on facilitating the sharing of information, and just and equitable decision-making, starting with the pre-action procedures for financial cases.

-Our fixed fee mediations for family law property matters are particularly cost-effective for those involving smaller asset pools.
+Our fixed fees are particularly cost-effective for matters involving smaller asset pools.